 Researcher: Today's Date:

 Full Address:

 Phone (Day): Phone (Eve):

 Title of Activity:

 Sponsoring Organization: Contact Person:

 Signature of sponsoring organization:

 Phone number:

 Affix appropriate signatures

-the procedures, or if a participant is injured, possibility of risk to the participants or other ached application.
-If I decide to make any changes in or if any problems arise which involve risk or the rs, including any adverse reaction to the study, I will templated changes to the Institutional Review Board.
+I will conduct the study identified in the attached the procedures, or if a participant is injured, or if possibility of risk to the participants or others, inc immediately report such occurrences or contempl any problems arise which involve risk or the cluding any adverse reaction to the study, I will

 Investigator/Student: Today's Date:

-I have read and approve this protocol, and I the activity as described in this application. believe that the investigator is competent to conduct
+I have read and approve this protocol, and I believe the activity as described in this application. ve that the investigator is competent to conduct

 Research Associate: Today's Date:

 Notice of Approval

-• stitutional Review Board representative above nd described in the attached pages has been approved ere.
+The signature of the representative of the Instituti indicates that the activity identified above and de- with the conditions and restrictions noted here.

 Restrictions and Conditions:

+indicates that the activity identified above and dewith the conditions and restrictions noted here. scribed in the attached pages has been approved